 - What’s the benefit of providing enterprise connections for your organizations?

 Auth0 Universal Login provides users with a safe and secure experience - no matter whether you choose to provide for user ID/password credentials sign in, or allow the so-called Bring Your Own Identity scenarios provided via Social Login.
 There are also brand recognition benefits to centralizing the login experience with Universal Login, even if you feel you will also have product-specific branding requirements.
-The Auth0 UI widgets typically used with Universal Login also provide out-of-the-box support with regards to internationalization for users with different language requirements, and out-of-the-box support for Auth0 features such as MFA and anomaly detection allow you to put barriers in place in order to prevent hackers attempting to access users' accounts.
+The Auth0 UI widgets typically used with Universal Login also provide out-of-the-box support with regards to internationalization for users with different language requirements, and out-of-the-box support for Auth0 features such as MFA and attack protection allow you to put barriers in place in order to prevent hackers attempting to access users' accounts.

 Allowing users to sign in via user ID/password credentials means that you're not reliant on the status of third-party identity providers for your users to access your system.
 You also have the means require the credentials used to align with your corporate policies.
 Auth0 assists with this by providing you with multiple options in support of user ID/password logins, and the guidance provided will help you understand you can leverage these options.
 Adding social support at some stage, as an additional primary authentication factor, gives you added flexibility and can help you better understand your users without the need to question them further by leveraging the information already stored by the various social login providers.